CraftAcademyLabs/ca_course_v2/week_01/material/extras/basic_ruby_recap_exercises.md

 Whenever you're ready, let's hit that round 3!

 ## Round 3
-  - built in methods / iterators
+  - built in methods and iterators
+  - classes